alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 I have no idea what I want to research.
 I only asked for a research position because it's The Thing Students With High GPA are supposed to do.
 At least I know why I'm here - I got the top score on the AI final last semester.
-(Turns out when you have no research, no relationships, almost no extracurriculars, a barely functioning social life, and no side projects, you can devote a lot of time to schoolwork.
-In retrospect, spending 15 hours optimizing a Pacman bot was a big waste of time.)
+(When you have no research, no relationships, almost no extracurriculars, a barely functioning social life, and no side projects, you can devote a lot of time to schoolwork.
+In retrospect, spending 15 hours optimizing a Pacman bot was a waste of time.)

-To help give me direction, I meet with a graduate student who will be my main mentor from here on out.
-We introduce ourselves, and he starts proposing a few topics that could be interesting.
+To help give me direction, I meet with a graduate student who will be my main mentor in the upcoming months.
+We introduce ourselves, and he starts proposing a few potential topics.

 At one point, he asks, "Have you heard of neural nets?"

 "Nope," I reply.
 Internally, I think, *Remember to admit what you don't know.
-That should be easy, you don't know anything yet.*
+That should be easy, you don't know anything yet, and that's okay.*

-"Okay.
-The basic idea is to take your input features, apply a linear transformation represented by a matrix, then apply a nonlinear function to that.
+"Well, the basic idea is to take your input features, apply a linear transformation represented by a matrix, then apply a nonlinear function to that.
 It turns out if you repeat this process several times, you can solve a wide range of problems."